Keno/InterfaceSpecs.jl/README.md

 that an implementation cannot be provided by computing the same semantics in a smarter way.

-To understand the semantics of these intrinsics, let us supposed we had an interator `all_julia_objects()` that (in no particular order) returned all julia objects (of all possible types currently defined).
+To understand the semantics of these intrinsics, let us supposed we had an interator `all_julia_objects()` that (in no particular order) returned all (newly instantiated - see below for notes on mutation) julia objects (of all possible types currently defined).
 Of course this iterator is countably infinite and not implementable (and not part of the proposal), but it has useful explanatory power.